Do you have a problem with stray cats in your neighborhood? If so, you’re not alone. Many people find themselves dealing with this issue every day.

 1. Remove Any Food Sources

-The first step to getting rid of cats is removing any food sources that may attract them.
-If you keep your garbage can outside, ensure it has a tight lid that the cats can’t open.
+The first step to getting rid of cats is to remove any food sources that may be attracting them.
+If you keep your garbage can outside, make sure it has a tight lid that the cats can’t open.

 Otherwise, consider relocating it into a garage or shed.

-Consider taking it down or moving it to a location the cats can’t reach.
+Consider taking it down or moving it to a location that the cats can’t reach.

 2. Close Off Areas That Are Used As Shelter

-If there are gaps or holes, seal them up so the cats can’t get in.
+If there are any gaps or holes, seal them up so that the cats can’t get in.

-You may also want to trim any bushes or trees close to your home.
-This will remove potential cat hiding spots and make it less likely for them to approach your home.
+You may also want to trim back any bushes or trees that are close to your home.
+This will remove potential hiding spots for cats and make it less likely for them to approach your home.

 3. Try a Cat Repellent Spray